 This was a very well-told story, and I’d recommend it to any history buff.
 Unlike many books on the history of technology and industry, it does a good job of explaining the science and engineering behind the invention (but it doesn’t get too technical for a general audience).
 It was a close runner-up for my favorite book I read in 2017.

-Mentioned in: Turning air into bread
+Relevant posts: Turning air into bread